-This report is made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's members, as a body, in accordance with Article 110 of the Companies (Jersey) Law 1991.
+Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in a Report of the Auditors and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Clare Partridge (Senior Statutory Auditor)

-for and on behalf of KPMG LLP Quayside House 110 Quayside Newcastle-upon-Tyne
+Clare Partridge (Senior Statutory Auditor) for and on behalf of KPMG LLP Quayside House

+110 Quayside

+Newcastle-upon-Tyne

-NE1 3DX
+NEI 3DX

-Dale: 30 March 2023
+30th March 2023